MKTCLounge/MKTCLounge.github.io/index.md

 L. Any player is disqualified from an event for any reason.
 They will receive a -100 MMR strike listed below:

 i.
 Throwing.​

 i.a).
-Throwing is defined as losing a winning game on purpose for not playing a race, team kill, etc.​ i.b).
-Concrete evidences are required to prove throwing.​
+Throwing is defined as losing a winning game on purpose for not playing a race, team kill, etc.​

+i.b).
+Video evidences are required to prove throwing.​

 ii.
 Teaming.​

 ii.a).
-Teaming is defined as helping an opposite player during matches with items, streams, etc.​ ii.b).
-Being in a voice channel with an opposite player in MKT Lounge server is considered teaming and only a screenshot of the channel is needed for proof.​
+Teaming is defined as helping an opposite player during matches with items, streams, etc.​

+ii.b).
+Being in a voice channel with an opposite player in MKT Lounge server is considered teaming and only a screenshot of the channel is needed for proof.​ If there were the calls on other servers, please provide us the video evidence.

 iii.
-Lap-trolling (will only be valid for 4v4 events).​ iii.a).
-Lap-trolling is defined as purposefully taking a lap behind the others in order to sabotage the players in the top positions, you try to kill it to let your mates pass.​ iii.b).
-Concrete evidences are required to prove lap-trolling.​
+Lap-trolling (except 4v4 events).​

+iii.a).
+Lap-trolling is defined as purposefully taking a lap behind the others in order to sabotage the players in the top positions, you try to kill it to let your mates pass.​

+iii.b).
+Video evidences are required to prove lap-trolling.​

 M. Players who abuse the temprole by requesting to play new mogis in lower or higher tier due to the requested role will receive -100MMR strike.
 If the player wins the mogi the MMR gain will be deducted and if the player loses the mogi they will keep the MMR loss.